Small Business Valuation Multiples Simplified

 The most common are:

-This type of valuation multiple looks at your business’s earnings before interest, taxes, depreciation, and amortization (EBITDA) and compares it to the sale price of the business.
+This type of valuation multiple examines your business’s earnings before interest, taxes, depreciation, and amortization (EBITDA) and compares them to the business’s sale price.

-For example, if your EBITDA is $1 million and similar businesses in your industry are selling for an average of six times EBITDA, then your business could be valued at $6 million.
+For example, if your EBITDA is $1 million and similar businesses in your industry are selling for an average of six times EBITDA, then your business value would be $6 million.

 This type of valuation is best for a small business that is profitable and has a history of consistent earnings.